-Connectors on the wireless card Antenna-cable color
+Connectors on the wireless card Antenna-cable color Silkscreen marking

-Main (white triangle) White
+Main White MAIN (white triangle)

-Auxiliary (black triangle) Black
+Auxiliary Black AUX (black triangle)

 - 3. Place the wireless-card bracket on the wireless card. - 4.
 Align the screw hole on the wireless-card bracket with the screw hole on the system board. - 5.
 Replace the screw (M2x3) that secures the wireless card to the system board.